Stadium High School

 Students bringing personal property on to school district property do so at their own risk.
 The school district does not assume responsibility for lost, damaged or stolen property.

 Schools provide students with most of the books, materials and equipment they need for class.
 Fees may be charged to students for consumable supplies, materials used on projects that are taken home or field trips.
 Students will be charged for any property or materials that are lost, stolen or damaged.
 The district is authorized to withhold grades, diplomas and/or transcripts unless arrangements are made with the principal for payment.

-All fees and fines are to be paid at the Stadium Business Office.
+All fees and fines are to be paid to the Stadium Business Office.
+You can also make a payment online by clicking the button below.
 Please contact the Office Coordinator (253-571-3102) for financial assistance and/or payment plan information.